-Cupid's wings are fluttering for the most loved-up month of the year.
-With Valentine’s Day rapidly approaching and February 29th rearing its head, why not leave the roses at the florist and take your other half to another country!
+Cupid’s wings are fluttering for the most loved-up month of the year.
+With Valentine’s Day rapidly approaching, why not leave the roses at the florist and take your other half on a mini break!

 Travelling doesn’t mean you have to go to the other side of the world.
-You can experience all the thrills of a holiday by jetting off to Europe – somewhere that’s just a couple of hours away!
+You can experience all the thrills of a holiday by jetting off to Europe—somewhere that’s just a couple of hours away!
 So pack a weekend bag and whisk yourself away to some of the EU’s most romantic cities on a mini break this Valentine’s.

 Travel time: 4h 30m

-Almost unchanged since the renascence, the narrow and winding streets of Florence just ooze romance.
+Almost unchanged since the renaissance, the narrow and winding streets of Florence just ooze romance.
 There is a lot to explore here, so you’re going to have to plan your weekend carefully or risk getting lost in just one magical place.
-Sure, visit the one of the countless art galleries featuring works by the great Leonardo DaVinci and Michelangelo; wander around the architectural wonders of the cities countless squares, or try something a little different…
+Visit one of the countless art galleries featuring works by the great Leonardo DaVinci and Michelangelo; wander around the architectural wonders of the cities countless squares, or try something a little different this Valentine’s Day.

 Sample the region’s delicious wines and get love-drunk on one of Italy’s most captivating and romantic cities.